cloudflare/cloudflare-docs/products/email-routing/src/content/email-routing-options.md

 ## Verified emails

-In this section there is a list of Destination addresses that have already been verified.
-You can resend verification emails or delete Destination addresses.
+In this section there is a list of destination addresses that have already been verified.
+You can resend verification emails or delete destination addresses.

 To prevent spam, Email Routing rules do not become active until after the destination address has been verified.
-Cloudflare sends a verification email to Destination addresses specified in Custom addresses, where you need to click **Verify email address**.
+Cloudflare sends a verification email to destination addresses specified in Custom addresses, where you need to click **Verify email address**.

 <Aside type="note">

-Deleting a Destination address automatically disables all routing rules that use that email address as destination.
+Deleting a destination address automatically disables all routing rules that use that email address as destination.

 </Aside>